jrakoczy/envutils/README.md

 ```

 And that's it.
 All files are in the user's home directory.

-There are some caveats
+*Please bear in mind, that this command will delete previously loaded
+files and overwrite any manually added or modified ones.*

 ### Deleting

 `envdel` will remove any files loaded to the user's home directory by a
 previous execution of `envload`.
-If some directories get empty, they will be
+If some directories get empty in the
-removed in the process.
+process, they will be removed.

 ### Testing

+`envtest` cleverly sym-links files or directories to your user's home.
+For
-For more information, please run:
+more information, please run:

 ```bash
 envtest  --h